“They can come true yeah, they can come true” – Gabrielle.

 Where to Stay in Starogard Gdański

-I checked into the Noclegi Rekord on my first visit and later to the swankaday Hotel Ren.
-Both hotels come recommended.
+I checked into the Noclegi Rekord on my first visit and later to the excellent Hostel Famil (which opened in 2018) swankaday Hotel Ren.
+All these hotels come recommended.
 The Noclegi Rekord is kind of an odd hotel, as it’s connected to the sports stadium and club – I ended up becoming a fan of the local team, Klub Pilkarski Starogard as they play in green!
 The same colours as Northern Ireland.

 The Noclegi Rekord was a perfect spot for me for 3 days, breakfast and WiFi included.
 It also has a kind of mini football museum, inspired not only by the team Klub Pilkarski but by the famous Kazimierz Deyna who hails from the town, making it another ridiculously up my street bed location from my endless journeys.

 Buying a Ticket for the Kazimierz Deyna 70th Birthday Match

 Souvenirs I picked up at the Kazimierz Deyna 70th Birthday Match

 As a football freak and often confirmed “groundhopper”, I love picking up extra souvenirs at these type of events.
 As such, I picked up magazines, posters, cardboard pieces of paper, a few newspapers, postcards and leaflets as well as a map of Starogard Gdanski.
 Huge thanks to the tourist board in Starogard Gdanski for being so helpful.
 Check out all the souvenirs I have for the “Don’t Stop Living Museum” one day…

 Kazimierz Deyna Scarf for Northern Irishman in Poland